Marketing Cloud, Trailhead...

 - Dial in to meetings with click-to-call

-- Access and update leads, contacts and opportunities
+- Access and update leads, contacts and oportunities

 - Open and share files